GuoPingPan/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "Microsoft Research (MSR)", url = "" }, {name = "Mila", url = "http://mila.quebec"}, {name = "University of Montréal", url = ""} ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I am a deep learning researcher at Microsoft Research Montreal, an Adjunct Professor at the University of Montreal, and an associate member of Mila"
+bio = "I am a deep learning researcher at Microsoft Research in Redmond, an Adjunct Professor at the University of Montreal, and an associate member of Mila"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "devon.hjelm@microsoft.com"